Our Favorite Spanish Christmas Carols

 Then comes a happy chorus that invites to sing traditional songs to celebrate that Jesus is born on Christmas Eve… followed by a darker verse reminding us that time goes by and one day we’ll all be gone too and never come back.
 But the melody sounds so happy that you don’t even notice the lesson you’re being taught.
+Get it on Itunes.

 AND BONUS!
 Are there any Spanish versions of famous international carols?